magento/merchdocs/src/customers/account-dashboard-gift-cards.md

 1. During the `Review & Payments step` click **Apply Gift Card**.

 1. Enter the gift card code, then click **Apply**.
-The discount should be reflected in the 'Order Summary'.
+The discount should be reflected in the _Order Summary_.

 1. Click <span class="btn">Place Order</span> to finalize the order.